awesome-mixin-network/boilerplate/Python/Python_Bitcoin_tutorial_based_on_Mixin_SDK_Create_bot.md

 sudo add-apt-repository ppa:deadsnakes/ppa
 ```

-press Enter to continue when console output
+When prompt like below, press Enter to continue:
 ```bash
 Press [ENTER] to continue or Ctrl-c to cancel adding it.
 ```